An increase in water charges recommended by a citizen's committee comprised of community stakeholders went into effect Jan. 1, 2014.

 The advisory committee—whose members were appointed by SNWA's Board of Directors—represents a cross-section of community residents, businesses, chambers of commerce, and educational, environmental and financial sectors.
 Committee members were tasked with developing recommendations on issues affecting SNWA, including funding.

 On Sept.
-26, 2013, the committee recommended to the SNWA Board of Directors that water charges be increased to pay for critical water infrastructure in Southern Nevada, and these recommendations were approved by the Board.
+26, 2013, the committee recommended to the SNWA Board of Directors that water charges be increased to pay for essential water infrastructure in Southern Nevada, and these recommendations were approved by the Board.

 The committee’s recommendations included the following: